 By Dr. Chantal Reyna

 Dr. Chantal Reyna is a fellowship trained, board certified surgeon, specializing in diseases of the breast.
-She completed general surgery residency at the University of Nevada School of Medicine, University Medical Center and Children’s Hospital of Nevada.
-Following her passion for breast cancer care, she pursued a fellowship in breast surgical oncology at the H. Lee Moffitt Cancer Center and Research Institute in Tampa, Florida.
-She is now the Medical Director of the Crozer Health Breast Program and Chief of Breast Surgery.
-Her research interests include minimizing axillary surgery.
-She is a member of the Society of Surgical Oncology, the American Society of Breast Surgeons and Association of Women Surgeons.
-She holds committee positions in several of the organizations.
+She currently serves as the Medical Director of the Breast Program and Chief of Breast Surgery at Crozer Health and will become the Section Head of Breast Surgical Oncology at Loyola University in Chicago.
+Her research interests include minimizing axillary surgery and male breast cancer.
+She is an active member and holds several committee positions in the Society of Surgical Oncology, the American Society of Breast Surgeons and the Association of Women Surgeons.
 She is an avid soccer fan and enjoys reading and traveling internationally.